 Seattle’s reputation as a pro-labor town has mostly been founded on the memory of the General Strike of 1919 and the WTO protests of 1999.
-But many other such events have occurred here to strengthen that reputation.
+However, many other such events have occurred here to strengthen that reputation.
 Chief among these was the Seattle Post-Intelligencer newsroom strike of 1936.
-This event stands out especially for being one of the first significant white-collar strikes in the United States.
+This event stands out especially for being among the first significant white-collar strikes in the United States.

 The P-I strike began on the date in focus here, when 35 journalists employed by the P-I (half the paper’s newsroom staff at the time) walked off the job in response to the paper’s decision to fire two longtime newsroom employees as punishment for joining the American Newspaper Guild.
 The Guild, founded in 1933, was new and controversial at the time, since journalists were then considered white-collar workers, and thus not typical union material.